Appoint somebody to vote on your behalf – proxy voting

 If you’re unable to vote in person on polling day, you can appoint someone to vote on your behalf.
 This is called a proxy.
-The person you choose must be over 18 and should be someone you trust, such as a close friend or relative.
+The person you choose must be over 18, registered and entitled to vote in the type of election being held, and should be someone you trust such as a close friend or relative.

 Depending on your situation, you might be able to appoint somebody to vote on your behalf at every election.

 To apply for a proxy vote, the quickest and simplest way is to visit and apply online.

 You can apply for a proxy vote at any time until 5pm, on the sixth working day before an election, unless you already have already arranged a postal vote.

 If an emergency means you can’t get to the polling station on election day you may be able to apply for an emergency proxy.
 It must be for either a medical emergency, Voter ID (VAC) or a work reason.